Walford Davies: 1919–41

 In 1919 Davies accepted the professorship of music at University College, Aberystwyth, together with the post of director of music for the University of Wales and chairman of the National Council of Music.
 Here, in the words of his biographer Henry Ley, he "laboured unceasingly for the musical enlightenment of the principality", and in 1922 he was knighted in David Lloyd George's resignation honours.

 In 1924 he gave the Cramb lectures at the University of Glasgow, gave his first broadcast talk for the BBC, and was appointed Gresham professor of music at the University of London.
 In the same year, at the age of fifty-four, he married (Constance) Margaret Isabel Evans (1898–1984), daughter of the Rev William Evans, Rector of Narberth, Pembrokeshire; she was his junior by twenty-eight years.

-Davies wrote "God Be in My Head" and several other of his works at Witham Hall, which was then the private residence of Colonel Maitland, where he attended parties.
-Davies was the godfather of Bridget Lyons, who was the daughter of James W. Webb-Jones of St George's School, Windsor Castle, and who was the wife of the chorister Peter Stanley Lyons, who was subsequently the headmaster of Witham Hall School.
+Davies wrote "God Be in My Head" and several other pieces at Witham Hall, which was the home of a friend.
+Davies was the godfather of Bridget Lyons, who was the daughter of James W. Webb-Jones of St George's School, Windsor Castle, and the wife of the chorister Peter Stanley Lyons, who was subsequently the headmaster of Witham Hall School.

 Davies resigned his professorship at Aberystwyth in 1926, when he was appointed by the BBC as a music adviser, but he remained chairman of the National Council of Music until his death.
 He was from 1927 to 1932 organist and director of St. George's Chapel, Windsor Castle.

 Davies's BBC broadcast in April 1924 was the first of many he made between then and 1941.
 He became well known for his programmes "Music and the Ordinary Listener" (1926–9), his wartime broadcasts for children (1939–41), and "Everyman's Music" (1940–41).
 The Musical Times called him "one of the world's first great broadcasters"; The Times, in an obituary tribute said:

 Colles wrote that Davies's regular listeners felt a proprietorial interest in him, recording one of them as remarking, "He always seemed to come right into the room with us."

 On the death of Sir Edward Elgar in 1934, Davies was appointed to succeed him as Master of the King's Music.
 As musical adviser to the BBC Davies moved from London to Bristol when the BBC Symphony Orchestra and the corporation's music administration moved there on the outbreak of the Second World War in 1939.

-Davies died at Wrington, near Bristol, on 11 March 1941, and was buried in the graveyard of Bristol Cathedral.
-His widow later married Julian Harold Legge Lambart, Lower Master at Eton College.
+Davies died at Wrington, near Bristol, on 11 March 1941, and his ashes were interred in the graveyard of Bristol Cathedral.